The Power of the Daleks: Broadcast

+Archival status

+Prior to the establishment of the Film and Videotape Library, the BBC destroyed old programmes deemed to have no further commercial value.
+Between early 1972 and 1978, every episode of The Power of the Daleks was destroyed from the BBC's archives.
+Contemporary viewer Graham Strong recorded the serial's complete audio soundtrack, which has been used in reconstructions.
+John Cura took tele-snaps of the serial.

-The films and tapes of the serial were junked by the BBC in the 1960s and 1970s.
-Some clips survive from various other programmes like Blue Peter, Whicker's World, and Tom Tom, mainly focusing upon the Daleks in Episodes Four, Five, and Six.
-A trailer for the first episode of the serial that aired the day before the first episode was broadcast was recovered in 2003.
-In addition some footage filmed in Australia onto 8mm cine film exists, showing brief moments from Episodes One and Two.
+Short clips survive from various programmes like Blue Peter, Whicker's World, and Tom Tom, mainly focusing upon the Daleks in Episodes Four, Five, and Six.
+The serial's trailer was recovered in 2003.
+In addition, 8mm cine film footage of an Australian broadcast includes extracts from Episodes One and Two.
 No footage from Episode Three currently exists.

 Reception

 The serial received mixed reception upon broadcast, with Radio Times receiving letters both positive and negative toward the change in the Doctor.
 The BBC's Audience Research Report conducted for the third episode included several complaints that the new Doctor was too clownish; a minority of comments were positive or more forgiving.
 At the BBC Programme Review on 16 November 1966, Troughton received praise as "excellent," although there were weaker cast members.

 Episode Two was the subject of a review from Ann Purser of Television Today, who wrote, "I like the new clownish Dr Who...
 The character in two episodes is already positively developed and underlined."
 She also praised the frightening Daleks.
 Writing in The Listener, JC Trewin wrote before Episode Four that he was "not yet fully adapted to Patrick Troughton".
 After the serial finished, he wrote, "I continue to sign for William Hartnell (our new man on Vulcan lacks the old caressing note), but all is nearly well when we have the Daleks."